tmullin/jshmanager-jshm/Readme.txt

 for each song.
 You can update the song data at a later point (if new DLC comes out, for example) by first selecting the game as before and then clicking "Load from ScoreHero" in the "Song Data" menu.

+If you skip this, the song data will automatically be downloaded when you download your scores for the first time, but you may need to manually update the score data when there is new DLC.

 Now you can download all of your existing scores that are currently on ScoreHero.
 To do so, select the appropriate game from the "My Scores" menu.